wentingjiang2022/advanced_analytics_kul/README.md

 ```
 chmod +x ./letsgo-mac.sh
 ```
 Assignment 3 outlines the findings of the third assignment, which focused on real-time sentiment analysis of reviews from the Steam website.
-The chapter covers the data collection process, methodology, and results.
+The chapter covers the data collection process, sentiment analysis, and results.

+`merge_export_csvfile.ipynb`: To combine the text files from subdirectories and construct a dataset in CSV format

 ## Assignment 4: Graph Analytics on Twitch Data